 Principaux dossiers

-• Acting for the Representative Beneficiary of the BBC Pension Scheme in in proceedings which would determine the scope of the Scheme’s amendment power and whether significant variations can be made to the Scheme going forwards.
-In July 2023, judgement was handed down in favour of the client, and the firm’s involvement continues as the BBC has made the decision to appeal the decision to the Court of Appeal.
+- Advised and successfully won judgment for the Representative Beneficiary of the BBC Pension Scheme in proceedings which would determine the scope of the Scheme’s amendment power and whether significant amendments to benefits can be made going forwards.

-• Advising the Steering Group (representing hundreds of members of the BP Pension Scheme) in relation to actions taken by the Scheme Trustee (BP Pension Trustees Limited) and BP, in light of BP’s decision to not pay full RPI pension increases.
+- Advise the Steering Group (representing hundreds of members of the BP Pension Scheme) in relation to actions taken by the Scheme Trustee (BP Pension Trustees Limited) and BP, notwithstanding the high level of inflation, costing individual members of the Scheme thousands of pounds each per annum.

 Baker McKenzie